"

 Finally, a description of a ramjet engine is appropriate in that engine category.
 A ramjet is a straightforward air-breathing jet engine with no rotating or moving parts, much like an afterburner.
 Ramjets employ a continuous combustion process where fuel is injected and burned in a flame holder as a circular ring, as shown in the schematic below.
 A ramjet cannot produce thrust when it is stationary, so it has to be accelerated to a high airspeed where it begins to produce thrust.
 Ramjets work best at supersonic conditions from Mach 3 and upward.
 Ramjets have been used for supersonic missiles and other types of weapon technology.
 However, the Fairey Rotodyne gyroplane used ramjets to power its rotor in what is called a reaction-drive rotor system.

-Ramjets, despite their simplicity, however, have various limitations.
+Ramjets, despite their simplicity, have various limitations.
 One is that they cannot produce thrust at zero airspeeds; they must be accelerated to some minimum airspeed by another means.
 Second, they are very inefficient at low flight Mach numbers.
 Consequently, the TSFC of a ramjet is very poor at low Mach numbers and may be nearly an order of magnitude worse than a turbojet.
-Furthermore, as the Mach number increases, the efficiency of a ramjet improves markedly and may better a turbojet, but then starts to decrease again as the inlet temperature increases from the effects of compression.
+Furthermore, as the Mach number increases, the efficiency of a ramjet improves markedly and may exceed that of a turbojet, but then starts to decrease again as the inlet temperature increases from the effects of compression.
 However, its TSFC is reasonably good at supersonic Mach numbers above 3.0.
 Therefore, it is an attractive propulsion system for a hypersonic aircraft, which is called a scramjet (supersonic ramjet).

 Summary & Closure